You don’t have to be a victim of circumstances; you can reclaim your life today!

 3. It’s time to take responsibility!

 The final thing that will help us to own our life is to take responsibility.

 I love the story of King David; God called him a man after His own heart, yet he was still just a guy who made mistakes like us.
 He had this incredible faith and relationship with God, but he also had his stuff; he had iniquity that tracked with him.

 The story that stands out is when the prophet, Nathan, came and confronted him about his sin after his affair with Bathsheba.
 Rather than defending himself, David responded with the brokenness we see in Psalm 51.

 Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
 2 Wash me throughly from mine iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions: and my sin [is] ever before me.
 4 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest.
 Psalm 51:1-4 KJV

 David stepped up and took responsibility for his actions.
 He recognized a problem in his life, and he cried out to God to help him make it right.
 That was not passive!
-He took action to revenge his disobedience, and didn’t blame anyone else or his circumstances.
-This is one of the most important aspects of taking ownership of our lives; we don’t place blame!
+He took action to revenge his disobedience and didn’t blame anyone else or his circumstances.
+This is one of the most important aspects of taking ownership of our lives; we stop blaming!

 When we take responsibility, we acknowledge our faults, failures, and sin, and we repent before God.
-We don’t stuff it or push it off onto someone or something else.
+We don’t stuff it or push it off onto someone or something else through blame.
 I love what it says in verse 4:

 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest.
 Psalm 51:4 KJV